 One of the smart factory technologies deploying smart robotics is autonomous guided vehicles (AGV).
 They can significantly accelerate logistics processes around the factory floor by taking over heavy lifting, which positively impacts employees’ productivity and safety.

 Example: TRUMPF Group, an industrial machine manufacturing company, deployed AGV lift trucks to automate materials’ moving processes.
-The solution accelerated the workforce efforts by saving up time for skilled production operators and focusing them on more business-critical processes.
+The solution accelerated the workforce efforts by saving time for skilled production operators and focusing them on more business-critical processes.
 As you scroll back to the section regarding the myths of smart factory implementation, particularly about the humans’ displacement on the manufacturing sites, you can now debunk them by yourself by checking out the next AGV examples.

 Digital Twins

-Digitals Twins are digital replicas of any real-world physical objects, business processes, places, people, and even cities.
+Digital twins are digital replicas of any real-world physical objects, business processes, places, people, and even cities.
 IoT, real-time data, simulation, and machine learning technologies are used to create virtual representations that facilitate the accurate and innovative prediction of the future of any connected environment.
 A digital twin can be applied, for example, in a machine engine or wind turbine that is equipped with IoT sensors, software analytics, and artificial intelligence.
 Using real-world data, a digital twin creates simulations represented in the digital copy, which is then applied to the original physical object or process to predict how they will perform.

 For example, you need to collect all critical engineering data about the automobile engine such as energy use, temperature, air conditions, etc. IoT sensors will capture all these parameters to create a digital copy to gather insights into performance and make appropriate product refinements or take other measures, ensuring greater manufacturing efficiency.

 Example: Siemens Elektronikwerk Plant, outfitted with AI, Industrial Edge Computing, cloud technologies, collaborative lightweight robots, and 3D printing, increased its production thirteen-fold since 1991.
-With digital twins of the product, Siemens’ team managed to decrease the production of the Simatic controller components from 11 to 8 seconds cycle time.
+With digital twins of the product, Siemens’ team managed to decrease the production of the Simatic controller components from 11 to 8 seconds of cycle time.
 In addition, digital twin technology is applied to identify sources of failure in production by testing and optimizing the elements beforehand.
 Real-time monitoring systems allow for capturing operational data that feeds the digital twins of performance to prevent downtime and maximize efficient energy usage by applying predictive maintenance.

 How to Build Your Smart Factory: Guidelines